Lesbian: Film

-After the introduction of the Hays Code in the U.S. in 1930, most references to homosexuality in American films were censored.
+The 1930 Hays Code resulted in censoring of most references to homosexuality in American films.
 The originally-lesbian play The Children's Hour was converted into a heterosexual love triangle and retitled These Three.
-The 1933 biopic Queen Christina veiled most of the speculation about Christina of Sweden's affairs with women.
-Censors removed a lesbian scene from the 1951 film The Pit of Loneliness, saying that it was "Immoral, would tend to corrupt morals".
-The code was relaxed somewhat after 1961, and the next year William Wyler remade The Children's Hour with Audrey Hepburn and Shirley MacLaine.
-After MacLaine's character admits her love for Hepburn's, she hangs herself; this set a precedent for miserable endings in films addressing homosexuality.

-Gay characters also were often killed off at the end, such as the death of Sandy Dennis' character at the end of The Fox in 1968.
-If not victims, lesbians were depicted as villains or morally corrupt, such as portrayals of brothel madames by Barbara Stanwyck in Walk on the Wild Side from 1962 and Shelley Winters in The Balcony in 1963.
-Lesbians as predators were presented in Rebecca (1940), women's prison films like Caged (1950), or in the character Rosa Klebb in From Russia with Love (1963).
-Lesbian vampire themes have reappeared in Dracula's Daughter (1936), Blood and Roses (1960), Vampyros Lesbos (1971), and The Hunger (1983).
-Basic Instinct (1992) featured a bisexual murderer played by Sharon Stone; it was one of several films that set off a storm of protests about the depiction of gay people as predators.
+The 1933 biopic Queen Christina veiled speculation about Christina of Sweden's affairs with women.
+Censors removed a lesbian scene from the 1951 film The Pit of Loneliness.
+The code was relaxed somewhat after 1961, and the next year William Wyler remade The Children's Hour, though with a tragic ending that set a precedent for endings of films about homosexuality.
+If not victims, lesbians were depicted as villains or morally corrupt, such as brothel madames by Barbara Stanwyck in Walk on the Wild Side from 1962 and Shelley Winters in The Balcony in 1963.
+Lesbians as predators were presented in Rebecca (1940), women's prison films like Caged (1950), or From Russia with Love (1963).
+Lesbian vampire themes reappeared in Dracula's Daughter (1936), Blood and Roses (1960), Vampyros Lesbos (1971), and The Hunger (1983).
+Basic Instinct (1992) featured a bisexual murderer played by Sharon Stone; it set off protests about the depiction of gay people as predators.